Five-spice powder: Use

 Five-spice powder is used as a spice rub for chicken, duck, goose, pork, and seafood, in red cooking recipes, or added to the breading for fried foods.
 Five-spice powder is used in recipes for Cantonese roasted duck, as well as beef stew.
 Canned spiced pork cubes are very popular as well.
 Five-spice powder is used as a marinade for Vietnamese broiled chicken.
 The five-spice powder mixture has followed the Chinese diaspora and has been incorporated into other national cuisines throughout Asia.

-In Hawaii, some restaurants place a shaker of the spice on each patron's table.
 A seasoned salt can be easily made by dry-roasting common salt with five-spice powder under low heat in a dry pan until the spice and salt are well mixed.

 Five-spice powder can also add complexity and savoriness to sweets and savory dishes alike.

 It has a traditional use as an antiseptic and a cure for indigestion.
 In one study, the potential antioxidant capacities of Chinese five-spice powder (consisting of Sichuan pepper, fennel seed, cinnamon, star anise, and clove) with varying proportion of individual spice ingredients was investigated through four standard methods.
 The results suggest that clove is the major contributor to the high antioxidant capacities of the five-spice powder, whereas the other four ingredients contribute only to the flavor.